bormando/selenium-tools/README.md

 # Selenium Tools

 ### About package
+Current package is called **Selenium Tools** for a reason - it contains useful helpers that are not included into Selenium natively.

+Contributions are very welcome!

+### Installation
+> pip install seletools

+### Drag & Drop
 There is a known drag & drop bug that reproduces in frameworks that use [webdriver](https://github.com/w3c/webdriver) to send commands to browser.
 This bug is a webdriver's issue and it's unknown when it's going to be fixed (or if it's going to be fixed at all).
 Current solution uses JavaScript code to simulate drag & drop action on web page.